ryan-mcclue/unsw/gens4015/reflection.md

 Scientific advancements are pursued in order to develop synthetic intelligent life
 1. Disruption of Nature:
   * AI, BIOENGINEERING
+    robotics/physics to allow for precise movements
+    speed of ai learning algorithms increased
+    ability to grow artificial organs

     Shots of environment show excessive pollution, towering machinery, dirty streets, dark mottled skies and no trees or greenery.
     No natural light.
 All animals are artifical, epitomised with the existence of the Replicants.
     Soundtrack uses digital synthesisers, no physical instruments.